likamrat/jumpstart-cli/GITHUB_COPILOT_TEST_COVERAGE_PROMPT.md

 ---

 ## Context
-You are helping improve test coverage for a Go CLI application following the systematic methodology successfully used to increase quota test coverage from 51.0% to 94.3%.
+You are helping improve test coverage for a Go CLI application following the systematic methodology successfully used to increase quota test coverage from 51.0% to 94.3% and achieve comprehensive test coverage in the ArcBox preflight package (122 total tests across quota, status, and resource provider functionality).
 Apply this proven approach to achieve excellent test coverage (90%+) for other command packages.

 ## Methodology Overview
-This prompt follows a 4-phase approach that achieved 94.3% coverage and fixed critical production bugs:
+This prompt follows a 4-phase approach that achieved 94.3% coverage for quota functionality and comprehensive testing for the complete ArcBox preflight package:

+**Recent Success Examples**:
+- **Quota package**: From 51.0% to 94.3% coverage with systematic error condition testing
+- **Status package**: 8 test functions covering command validation, flags, error scenarios, and output formats
+- **Resource Provider package**: 9 test functions with comprehensive command validation, mock integration, and edge case testing
+- **Combined ArcBox tests**: 122 total tests with full Azure CLI wrapper integration and extensive scenario coverage

 ### Phase 1: Coverage Analysis & Function Mapping
 1. **Measure baseline coverage**: Run `go test -coverprofile=coverage.out ./...`